Canon Ambassador Katie Goldie journals her favourite places to shoot in the Top End after a week on the road with Tourism NT.

 One of my favourite photos from the trip was taken on the Nitmiluk Boat Cruise through the gorge at golden hour.
 The golden gorge perfectly framed my shot!

-8. Top Didj Cultural Experience, Katherine
+8. Top Didj Art Gallery, Katherine

 9. Florence Falls, Litchfield National Park

 We headed to Florence Falls in Litchfield National Park on one of our last days.
 A picturesque place with two twin cascading waterfalls.
-My tip for this place would be to go for sunset or sunrise, you’ll avoid the crowds and be able to bask in the golden light!
+My tip for this place would be to go for sunset or sunrise, you’ll avoid the crowds and be able to bask in the golden light.
 I’d suggest capturing some long exposure shots of the well composed landscape.

 10. Wangi Falls, Litchfield National Park